Soundhunter6154/TuneTracker/README.md

 ## License

-This project is licensed under the GPL V3 License.
+This project is licensed under the GPL-3 License.

 ---